Ratatouille

 - Preheat the oven to 375°F.

-- Place the onions, garlic, diced canned tomatoes, thyme, ¼ teaspoon of salt and ¼ teaspoon of pepper and crushed red pepper in a 10-inch oval oven-safe baking dish and stir to combine.
+- Place the onions, garlic, diced canned tomatoes, thyme, ¼ teaspoon salt, ¼ teaspoon pepper, and crushed red pepper in a 10-inch oval oven-safe baking dish and stir to combine.

-- Arrange alternating slices of eggplant, zucchini, yellow squash and red bell pepper, starting at the outer edge of the dish and working concentrically towards the center.
-Overlap slices a little to display colors.
+- Arrange alternating slices of eggplant, zucchini, yellow squash, and red bell pepper, starting at the outer edge of the dish and working concentrically towards the center.
+Overlap the slices a little to display colors.

-- Drizzle the vegetables with the olive oil, and season with oregano and the remaining salt and pepper.
+- Drizzle the vegetables with olive oil, then season with oregano and the remaining salt and pepper.

-- Cover the baking dish with aluminum foil and bake in the preheated oven for 45 minutes.
+- Cover the baking dish with aluminum foil and bake for 45 minutes.
 Uncover and cook for 15 more minutes or until the vegetables are tender.

 Notes